Iran has sent tankers back to its key export terminal on Kharg Island as fears of an Israeli attack on its energy infrastructure recede.

 Ships controlled by National Iranian Tanker Co fled the area last week, suggesting the government was worried about imminent retaliation from Israel after its own rocket attack on the country.

-There was also an aframax owned by a third party at the terminal.
-This will mean towards 5m barrels of oil leaving the facility.
+An aframax tanker, owned by a third party, was also at the terminal.
+This suggests nearly 5m barrels of oil will be departing the facility.

 NITC’s decision to send vessels back suggests Iran is in “risk-off mode”, Samir Madani, chief executive of TankerTrackers, told MEE.

-OSINTTechnical said this was the first time the anchorage was vacant since last November, with 105 ships tracked to the anchorage since then.
+OSINTTechnical said this was the first time the anchorage was vacant since last November, with 105 ships tracked there since then.

 The world has been awaiting Israel’s response to Iran’s missile attack in retaliation to Israeli military action against Lebanon and Yemen.